ssfsx17/ffpnp/readable.md

 Attack, for double Dark-Aspected Damage.
 Also grants yourself [Darkside](#status-darkside) status for 4 status phases.
 You gain 1 Blood Point.

+This ability can be used immediately after a TP-using *Darkness Weapon* action, in which case the MP cost is doubled, for a total of 6,000 MP.

 **Shirk**